Mark-Cooper-Janssen-Vooles/T3A2-A/readme.md

       </td>
     </tr>
     <tr>
-      <td>As a user I want to choose what type of meditation to do from the dashboard</td>
+      <td>As a user I want to choose what type of meditation to do from the dashboard because I want the freedom to choose my course</td>
       <td>
         <ul>
           <li>